 When calculating the plaintiff’s damages, the lower court judge also correctly determined that there were damages sustained as a result of the defendant’s unfair settlement practices and calculated the amount of damages from the time that the defendant should have tendered a settlement until the date the settlement was actually finalized.
 The judge then awarded the plaintiff reimbursement for her attorney’s fees incurred in bringing the unfair settlement practices claim against the insurer.
 The judge deemed that multiplication of the plaintiff’s actual damages was appropriate because there was evidence showing that the insurer deliberately refused to make any offer of settlement until four years after it had actual knowledge that its insured was at fault for the accident and knowing the full extent of the plaintiff’s injuries.

 If you were hurt in a car accident and you are dealing with insurance companies, you are probably feeling overwhelmed and frustrated.
-At the Law Offices of Michael O. Smith, we have assisted numerous families and individuals with ensuring that they receive the fair outcome they deserve following an unnecessary car crash.
+At the Mass Injury Group, we have assisted numerous families and individuals with ensuring that they receive the fair outcome they deserve following an unnecessary car crash.
 We offer a free consultation so that you can discuss your situation and learn more about how we might be able to assist you.
 Call us at 617-263-0060 or contact us online to set up your appointment.